 ---|---|

-Mouth | Ensure the mouth is visible and unobscured.
-It should be easy for the AI to interpret lip shapes for syncing. |
+Mouth | Ensure the mouth is unobstructed so the AI can sync lip shapes accurately. |

-Eyes | Eyes must be clearly visible and open.
-Avoid shadows or squinting that might hide the eye shape. |
+Eyes | Eyes must be open and clearly visible.
+Avoid shadows or squinting that obscure the eye shape. |

-Background, Foreground, and Lighting
+Background, foreground, and lighting

 Attribute | Best Practices |